apoorvanand/weatheralexa/README.md

-# Alexa Airport Info Skill
+# Alexa Weather Forecast Skill

-This project demonstrates how to build an Alexa skill - no Amazon Echo required!
-It's a useful project to learn the basics of creating Alexa Skills.
+This project demonstrates a full, working Alexa skill so that you can understand how to build your own - no Amazon Echo required!

-It implements Big Nerd Ranch's [Airport Info app](https://github.com/bignerdranch/alexa-airportinfo), which tells you details about delays and weather conditions at a particular airport in response to an airport code.
+This example Alexa Skill gets weather forecast info from forecast.io.

 -----